 Seasonal landings of king scallops (i.e. covering the king scallop fishing season which runs from 1st November Yearn - 31st May Yearn+1) from ICES statistical rectangles 36E5, 37E5 and 38E5 show a similar pattern to annual data.
 Landings peaked in the 2016/2017 season at 5129 t.
-Following the introduction of TACs in Isle of Man territorial waters there were annual declines in landings from 2017/2018 to 2019/2020 (low of 1939 t in the 2019/2020 season) followed by a slight increase to 2411 t in 2020/2021 before another slight decrease to 2008 t in 2021/2022(Figure 3).
+Following the introduction of TACs in Isle of Man territorial waters there were annual declines in landings from 2017/2018 to 2019/2020 (low of 1939 t in the 2019/2020 season).
+Since 2019/2020, the TAC set for Isle of Man waters was 2049 t and seasonal landings from these three ICES Rectangles have been stable over this period averaging around 2250 t (Figure 3).
 Note: these ICES Rectangles cover an area greater than the Isle of Man territorial waters.

-Figure 3: Seasonal landings (t) of king scallops from ICES Rectangles 36E5, 37E5 and 38E5 for the seasons 2010/2011 to 2021/2022.
+Figure 3: Seasonal landings (t) of king scallops from ICES Rectangles 36E5, 37E5 and 38E5 for the seasons 2010/2011 to 2022/2023.
 Data source: EU Logbooks downloaded through IFISH2.
 (NB. these data include ALL vessels fishing for king scallops (except vessels from Ireland for which we do not receive EU logbook data) and not only those vessels that are currently licenced to fish for king scallops within Isle of Man territorial waters).